Panel talk empowers Engineering students to take up space and find their voice in industry

 The Great Science Share for Schools 2024 Greater Manchester event took place this Tuesday.
 Pupils from 35 schools from across all boroughs of Greater Manchester descended on the University of Salford to share a super range of investigations with other pupils, academics and with professionals working in science today.
 The Greater Manchester GSSfS event is just one […]

 The journey to university can be a whirlwind of emotions for both students, parents and supporters.
-As results day approaches, the possibility of using Clearing to secure a place at a prestigious Russell Group university may seem daunting, however, Clearing can be a valuable opportunity, not a last resort.
-Attending a Russell Group university is […]
+With results day here already, the possibility of using Clearing to secure a place at a prestigious Russell Group university may seem daunting, however, Clearing can be a valuable opportunity, not a last resort.
+Attending a Russell Group university […]